Salary History Bans: What You Need to Know

 Even if your city or state has a salary history ban, it is fair game for employers to ask what your salary expectations are.
 Employers use the information to weed out candidates in the hiring process.

-A good way to approach discussions about salary is to ask what the salary range is for the position.
+A good way to approach negotiations about salary is to ask what the salary range is for the position.
 Doing so gives you the chance to make your case for higher wages, or to explain why you’d be willing to take a lower-paying job.